 |Roger Maxwell's "14 Weeks to a Better Band"|

-In 1972-73, I conducted a pilot study in Iowa which involved 18 high school bands.
+Because of the positive overall experience I had teaching in the B-G-M school district, in 1972 – 73, I conducted a pilot study in Iowa which involved 18 high school bands.
 The purpose of the study was to see whether bands could improve their reading ability by concentrating their practice to one rhythmic figure per week.
-The bands used my pre-publication book titled “Fourteen Weeks to a Better Band.”
-Table 2 below lists information pertaining to each band.
-Exhibit E below lists the eleven Rhythmic Figures used in the study.
+The bands used my pre-publication book titled “Fourteen Weeks to a Better Band”.

 Results of the Pilot Study

 The below chart indicates a comparison of reading errors by the nine RAM bands and nine ARM bands during their INITIAL readings of “A JUBILANT OVERTURE.”

 This major reduction of reading errors by 44% by the ARM bands occurred when the music was exchanged midway through the study.
 This means that the reading ability of the ARM bands improved significantly during the first seven weeks of the study.
 When the music was exchanged midway through the study, the RAM bands averaged four reading errors in contrast to the nine errors made by the ARM bands in their INITIAL reading of “THIRD SET FOR BAND.”

 The below chart again shows this comparison of reading errors by both bands during their INITIAL readings of “Third Set for Band.”

 Again, this represented an overall reduction of 44 percent.

 Moreover, I find it to be very interesting that the RAM bands in their third and final reading of “A JUBILANT OVERTURE” reduced their overall number of reading errors to 9.
 The ARM bands in their third and final reading of “A JUBILANT OVERATURE” reduced their reading errors to 8.
 It is almost unbelievable that both bands came within 1 reading error in their final reading of “A JUBILANT OVERATURE.”